fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ----

-What are non-digital Finance Transformation issues ?
+**What are non-digital Finance Transformation issues (the ones excluded from this course) ?

 - Dealing with new regulatory / compliance requirements (GDPR...)
 - Shifting Finance towards a business partner mindset